-Interest and dividends income is earned primarily from Financial instruments owned, Loans receivable from customers at fair value, Securities borrowed, Securities purchased under agreements to resell, and cash collateral pledged (see Note 6) and is accounted for on an accrual basis.
+Interest and dividends income is earned primarily from Financial instruments owned, Securities borrowed, Securities purchased under agreements to resell, and cash collateral pledged (see Note 6) and is accounted for on an accrual basis.

-Transfer pricing includes amounts paid and received from affiliate companies under transfer pricing agreements (see Note 4).
+Transfer pricing, net includes amounts paid and received from affiliate companies under transfer pricing agreements (see Note 4).
 Additionally, the Company earns fees for certain operational and administrative services provided to related parties; these fees are determined under a service level agreement.
 Revenues are recognized as earned and are accounted for on an accrual basis (see Note 4).